Princess Alexandra of Greece and Denmark: Early life

 The Greek royal family was not wealthy by royal standards and they lived with simplicity.
 King George was a taciturn man, but contrary to the general approach of the time, he believed in happy rambunctious children.
 The long corridors of the royal palace in Athens were used by Alexandra and her siblings for all types of play and sometimes a "bike ride" would be led by the King himself.
 Raised by British nannies, English was the children's first language, but they spoke Greek between themselves.
 They also learned German and French.

-Alexandra, nickname "Aline" within her family, or Greek Alix, to distinguish her from her aunt and godmother, Alexandra, Princess of Wales, had a sunny disposition and was much loved by her family.
+Alexandra, nicknamed "Aline" within her family, or Greek Alix, to distinguish her from her aunt and godmother, Alexandra, Princess of Wales, had a sunny disposition and was much loved by her family.
 "She had one of those sweet and lovable natures that endeared her to everybody who came in touch with her," recalled her brother, Nicholas.
 "She looked young and beautiful, and ever since she was a child, life looked as it had nothing but joy and happiness in store for her."

 Alexandra's playmates were her brother Nicholas and her sister Maria, who followed her in age.
 Alexandra spent many holidays in Denmark visiting her paternal grandparents.
 In Denmark, Alexandra and her siblings met their Russian and British cousins in large family gatherings.